 Pick the right colors

 Soft colors, particularly greens and blues found in nature, are the most relaxing.
 Keep bright, harsh or clashing colors out of the bedroom.
 They can cause feelings of stress and anxiety.
 Instead, opt for serene colors such as tones that are muted, warm and soft shades.
 Use your curtains to add a touch of personality, whether it is sunflower curtains or blackout blinds there will be something to match your style.

 Keep it tidy

 It’s difficult to relax in a cluttered, messy or dirty bedroom.
-Instead of relaxing, you may just be thinking about having to clear up the space.
+Instead of relaxing, you may just be thinking about having to clear up space.
 Your bedroom needs to be empty of mess in order to allow for relaxation and mental clarity.

 Anything that doesn’t contribute to creating a tranquil environment needs to go.
 Clean up, use storage boxes, your closet or cabinets to hide items that contribute to the mess such as clothes, games, or anything that doesn’t need to be on display.